-In June 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 87, Leases, which will be effective for periods beginning after December 15, 2019.
-This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+In June 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 87, Leases, which requires the recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The Hospital is presently evaluating the impact of this standard.
+In May 2020, the GASB issued GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which postponed the effective date of GASB Statement No. 87, Leases, by 18 months.
+GASB Statement No. 87 will be effective for periods beginning after June 15, 2021.

-In June of 2018, GASB issued GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for periods beginning after December 15, 2019.
-This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+In June 2018, the GASB issued GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+In May 2020, the GASB issued GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which postponed the effective date of GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, by one year.
+GASB Statement No. 89 will be effective for periods beginning after December 15, 2020.

-The Hospital is presently evaluating the impact of this standard.
+The Hospital is presently evaluating the impact of these standards.